-Nafiz Modack is a businessman known to operate in and around Cape Town, South Africa.
-His fame is as a result of allegations that range from fraud, extortion, intimidation, kidnapping, attempted murder, and murder of detective Charl Kinnear.
-With all of these comes the question of who Nafiz Modack is.
-As such, here’s is everything to know about his life and the crimes that made him feature on the front pages of newspapers in South Africa.
+Nafiz Modack (Born 1982) is a 41-year-old South African businessman also alleged to be an underworld boss.
+Nafiz, who is known to operate in and around Cape Town, became infamous as a result of allegations that range from fraud, extortion, intimidation, kidnapping, attempted murder, and murder of detective Charl Kinnear.

 Nafiz Modack Hails From a Family of Alleged Criminals in Cape Town

 Modack was born in 1982 to a mother named Ruwaida Modack who has also been in and out of court for different crimes.
 She was accused of bribing a police officer alongside Modack for favors in 2011.
 In 2019, Ruwaida was arrested and arraigned in court alongside Nafiz Modack for extortion as related to forcefully taking the club scene of Cape Town.
 The allegations further claimed that Ruwaida and Nafiz forcefully took control of the security of these clubs as well as restaurants in received payment in exchange.
 Shortly afterward, however, they were granted bail.

 Nafiz’s brother, Yaseen Modack, is also no visitor to the courts as a result of criminal charges that include extortion.
 In early 2021, he was involved in a shoot out which was believed to be an attempt on his life.
 Fast forward to October 2021, the three family members ended in the nest of the South African police for murder alongside other charges.